-Often the phrase ‘infiltrating ductal carcinoma’ is used as a label for all carcinomas not otherwise designated as a recognizable type.
+Often the phrase ‘invasive ductal carcinoma’ is used as a label for all carcinomas not otherwise designated as a recognizable type.
 (NOS or ‘not otherwise specified’)

 Imagine you are a doctor about 100 years ago, before these cancers had names.
-Imagine looking through a microscope, trying to understand what you were seeing.
-You’d gradually learn “that is a milk duct“, “that’s normal fibrous tissue“, “that’s glands forming milk“… then… holy cow.. this area looks abnormal!
+Imagine looking through a microscope, trying to understand what you are seeing.
+You gradually learn “that is a milk duct“, “that’s normal fibrous tissue“, “that’s glands forming milk“… then… holy cow.. this area looks abnormal!
 Why?

 - infiltrating or invading the duct wall